PicnicSupermarket/error-prone-support/website/README.md

 [documentation][jekyll-docs].
 It is recommended to follow the provided step-by-step tutorial.

+We use the [Just the Docs][just-the-docs] Jekyll theme, which also includes several configuration options.

 ###### Switch Ruby versions

 The required Ruby version is set in `.ruby-version`.
 To switch, you can use